I’ve been tracking the retail trend after I noticed a flood of customers at all my local spots.

-There’s no question that the retail sector suffered during the height of the COVID-19 pandemic.
+There’s no question that COVID-19 battered the retail sector.

-Stores had to close their physical locations to prevent the spread of the virus.
+Retailers were forced to close physical locations to prevent the spread of the virus.

-That meant consumers, like you and me, were pushed to e-commerce sites to order and hope there was a delivery option that could get our essential goods to us in a timely fashion.
+That meant consumers like you and me were pushed to e-commerce sites to order products, hoping there were delivery options that could get our essential goods to us in a timely fashion.

 In March, April and May 2020, sales in the U.S. retail sector were the worst in the last three years.